This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Ron

-UPDATE: I’ve since posted several wooden drift boat plans and boat building tips here at The Fun Times Guide to Fly Fishing.
+UPDATE: I’ve posted several wooden drift boat plans and boat building tips here at The Fun Times Guide to Fly Fishing.
 Try searching the box at the top of this site.

 I'm a fly fishing guide in Montana.
 One of my greatest pleasures in life is introducing people to fly fishing — watching them catch their first fish on a fly, and watching them 'get it' when it all comes together.
 I love sharing what I've learned in an easy-to-understand manner.